MapStory/Learning/modules/module2.md

 To add StoryPins one at a time, click `New Storypin`.
 Click `Move Pin` and then click and drag the pin on the map to its desired location.
 You can also manually enter Latitude and Longitude coordinates into the form if you know them.

-Next, give your Storypin a title and description.
+Next, give your StoryPin a title and description.
 Then, define the start time that you want your StoryPin to appear at, and the end time that you want it to dissappear at.

 In the example below, we've created a StoryPin to highlight the time and place where ISIS formally declared its Caliphate.